birders-slack/documentation/README.md

 # Welcome to the Birders Slack Team!

 This is a community for the discussion of birding-related topics.
 It's an inclusive, respectful place to network and have fun.
-It is not affiliated with any particular organization or cause, and it is not selling anything.
+It's not affiliated with any organization or cause, and it isn't selling anything.
 Its upkeep is a volunteer labor of love.

 ### What is Slack?